yifangao112/yifangao112.github.io/_pages/about.md

 # 🙇🏻‍♂️ About me
 I'm a **Ph.D student in School of Biomedical Engineering, University of Science and Technology of China**, advised by Prof. [Xin Gao](http://sibet.cas.cn/sourcedb/zw/yjdw/yjy/201306/t20130621_3879548.html).
 Prior to this, I obtained my bachelor's degree in biomedical engineering from Northeastern University in 2022.
-My research interests lie in medical image analysis and AI in medicine.
+My research interests lie in **medical image analysis** and **AI in medicine**.
 My goal is to address medical challenges through computational methods and contribute to improving the quality of healthcare.

 In addition to my academic pursuits, I have a keen interest in sports and game data analysis.
 I maintain [PAGE](https://ieeexplore.ieee.org/abstract/document/10123061), a large-scale annotated database of professional Go games.
 I am also the developor of DeepKylin, an AI agent for Gomoku.
 It won the [National Computer Game Tournament](http://computergames.caai.cn/) in both 2020 and 2021.
 In 2020, DeepKylin won all 20 matches, and in 2021, it continued its dominance with an impressive record of 42 wins and 1 loss.